shivavelingker/DegreeAudit/README.md

 - Track the overlap that one course has with multiple degree requirements
 - Understand whether pursuing multiple degree paths is feasible in the first place

-I then decided to build my own program to accomplish this (through Python's PyQt/PySide library).
+I then decided to build my own program to accomplish this.
+Two implementations exist: a Python implementation through PyQt which is more rigid and a web-friendly, flexible version through Onsen UI.

 **Personal Background**